NNBnh/da-one/README.md

 | Cyan    | ![🟦](https://place-hold.it/16x16/8AF5FF?text=+) `#8AF5FF` | ![🟦](https://place-hold.it/16x16/64B5A7?text=+) `#64B5A7` | ![🟦](https://place-hold.it/16x16/4C988B?text=+) `#4C988B` |
 | Blue    | ![🟦](https://place-hold.it/16x16/6BB8FF?text=+) `#6BB8FF` | ![🟦](https://place-hold.it/16x16/5890F8?text=+) `#5890F8` | ![🟦](https://place-hold.it/16x16/5555C2?text=+) `#5555C2` |
 | Magenta | ![🟪](https://place-hold.it/16x16/E799FF?text=+) `#E799FF` | ![🟪](https://place-hold.it/16x16/C173D1?text=+) `#C173D1` | ![🟪](https://place-hold.it/16x16/A158A1?text=+) `#A158A1` |

+> *In darker schemes (Dark, Black and Ocean), it will use normal colors as main group (normal terminal colors) and bright colors as secondary group (bright terminal colors).*
+>
+> *In lighter schemes (Light and Paper), it will use dark colors as main group (normal terminal colors) and normal colors as secondary group (bright terminal colors).*

 ## 🚀 Setup
 `#TODO`